Formazan: Synthesis

-There various synthetic methods for the synthesis of formazans.
+There are various synthetic methods for the synthesis of formazans.

 The reaction of diazonium compounds with aldehyde hydrazones is one of the most common procedures to produce formazans.
 Hydrazones, which are electron-rich compounds, react with diazonium salts either at a nitrogen or a carbon atom to produce formazans.
 Diazonium salts couple to the amine nitrogen in the hydrazone with displacement of a hydrogen to give the intermediate, which then rearranges to the formazan.

 Another form to synthesize formazans is by the reaction of active methylene compounds with diazonium salts.
 Diazonium salts add to active methylene compounds to form an intermediate azo compound, followed by the addition of a second diazonium salt (under more alkaline conditions), yielding tetrazene, which then forms a 3-substituted formazan.

 Formazans can also be produced by the oxidation of the corresponding hydrazidines, usually prepared via reaction of hydrazonyl halides with the appropriate hydrazine derivatives.
 For example, ethyl formate or orthoformate reacts with two equivalents of phenylhydrazine to yield 1,5-diphenylformazan, under acidic conditions.
 Under basic conditions, ethyl nitrate reacts at the methylene position to yield 3-methyl-1,5-diphenylformazan, which can also be obtained from the reaction of phenylazoethane with isoamyl nitrite.

 Additionally, formazans can be obtained by the decomposition of substituted tetrazolium salts either photochemically or under the influence of ascorbic acid in an alkaline medium.